-Environmental Component Potential Impact Mitigation Measure(s) М Confirmed habitat for Northern Map Turtle near the Lower Don River.
-Candidate habitat for the following Species of Conservation Concern: Common Nighthawk, Eastern Wood-pewee, Red-headed Woodpecker, Monarch, and Snapping Turtle.
-OLN Study Area Candidate amphibian movement corridor Candidate bat maternity colonies Candidate colonially - nesting bird breeding habitat (bank and cliff) Candidate reptile hibernacula Candidate reptile hibernacula Candidate turtle nesting areas Confirmed amphibian wetland breeding habitat Confirmed turtle wintering area Confirmed habitat for the Species of Conservation Concern eastern wood-pewee, monarch and snapping turtle Candidate habitat for the Species of Conservation Concern western chorus frog, black-crowned night heron, common nighthawk, great egret, peregrine falcon, red-headed woodpecker, wood thrush, monarch and northern map turtle.
-Potential impacts are not anticipated during operations Wildlife and wildlife habitat - significant wildlife habitat - candidate bat maternity colonies (refer to SAR bats) - in the OLW Study Area Refer to SAR bats Refer to SAR bats • Wildlife and wildlife habitat - significant wildlife habitat - Monarch (Species of Conservation Concern) - in the OLS and OLN Study Areas Construction Disturbance or destruction of habitat used by monarchs Identify opportunities to promote pollinator species and habitat in accordance with the Metrolinx Vegetation Guideline (2020b).
-This may include planting or seeding native flowering plants in C ( Potential impacts are not anticipated during operations Opportunities to plant milkweed or forage vegetation outside of and in the rail RoW will be undertaken, where possible, and in accordance with the Metrolinx Vegetation Guideline (2020b).
+Environmental Component Potential Impact Mitigation Measure(s) Monitoring Activities Candidate habitat for the Species of Conservation Concern western chorus frog, black-crowned night heron, common nighthawk, great egret, peregrine falcon, red-headed woodpecker, wood thrush, monarch and northern map turtle.
+Operations Potential impacts are not anticipated during operations Wildlife and wildlife habitat - significant wildlife habitat - candidate bat maternity colonies (refer to SAR bats) - in the OLW Study Area Refer to SAR bats Refer to SAR bats Refer to SAR bats Wildlife and wildlife habitat - significant wildlife habitat - Monarch (Species of Conservation Concern) - in the OLS and OLN Study Areas Disturbance or destruction of habitat used by monarchs Operations Potential impacts are not anticipated during operations Identify opportunities to promote pollinator species and habitat in accordance with the Metrolinx Vegetation Guideline (2020b).
+This may include planting or seeding native flowering plants in temporarily disturbed areas.
+Opportunities to plant milkweed or forage vegetation outside of and in the rail RoW will be undertaken, where possible, and in accordance with the Metrolinx Vegetation Guideline (2020b).
 If vegetation clearing proceeds when monarch larvae may be present (April 1 to September 30), milkweed plants should be inspected for monarch larvae prior to their removal.
 If larvae are present, they may be moved to a location that is suitable and safe, under the direction of a qualified biologist.
 Monarch caterpillars may be moved to other milkweed plants; for other larval stages (i.e., eggs and chrysalis).
-Entire milkweed plants will be transplanted. •
+Entire milkweed plants will be transplanted.
+Operations As no impacts are anticipated to significant wildlife habitat for monarch during operations, no mitigation measures are recommended.
+Regular monitoring will be undertaken during construction to prevent unauthorized impacts to habitats used by Monarchs.
+This will include regular inspection to confirm that protection fencing around the habitat remains intact, and that there is no encroachment into the habitat.
+Operations As no impacts are anticipated to significant wildlife habitat for monarch during operations, no monitoring activities are recommended.
+Wildlife and wildlife habitat - significant wildlife habitat - common nighthawk (Species of Conservation Concern) Construction Removal of candidate nesting habitat for common nighthawk Operations Potential impacts are not anticipated during operations Refer to mitigation measures described for migratory breeding birds and nests.
+Demolition of buildings should be scheduled outside the breeding bird season of April 1 to August 31.
+If this is not possible and buildings must be demolished during this period, the following will be completed: The roofs will be checked for presence of gravel.
+If gravel is not present, then the building is unlikely to provide suitable nesting habitat for common nighthawk.
+If gravel is present, a search for eggs and nesting activity for common nighthawk on the roof will be conducted.
+If nests or nesting activity of common nighthawk are confirmed, the building cannot be demolished until it is confirmed by a qualified biologist that young have fully fledged and left the nest.
+Operations Regular monitoring will be undertaken to confirm that activities do not encroach into nesting areas or disturb active nesting sites.
+Operations As no impacts are anticipated to significant wildlife habitat for common nighthawk during operations, no monitoring activities are recommended.